hepfnepf/Blutfest/README.md

 # Blutfest
 A WIP Crimsonland clone inspired by the unfished and no longer maintained FOSS-Game Bloodworks.
-It currently does not have a name but the most likely candidat is "Blutfest".
 The game is implemented in Godot.
 Fight of hordes of zombiez using power-ups and weapons.
 Try to survive as long as possible.

-## Road To 0.3.1 - Upcomming
+## Just finished: 0.3.1
 - [x] weighted possibilities
 - [x] increase of difficulty over time
-- [ ] wiki entrys
+- [x] more power ups
-- [ ] more power ups
+- [x] new weapons
 - [x] background music controlls
 - [x] make enemys drop items